Nuno-Jesus/Make-A-Make/README.md

 The <code>time</code> command is only used to read the CPU load and execution time.

 > **Note:** When recursively calling make, the parallel computation is not imposed in sub-Makes unless you use the `$(MAKE)` variable.
-You also don't need to use the <code>-j</code> flag in the sub-Make, since you would launch N threads to each of the other previous N threads, which is not what you want.
+You also don't need to use the <code>-j</code> flag in the sub-Make, since you would launch N more threads, which you don't really need to.

 <div align=center>
 	<strong><a href="#index-0">🚀 Go back to top 🚀</a></strong>